tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 ## SPIR-V Cross

-With Vulkan, a new intermediary shader language, SPIR-V was introduced.
-Vulkan only accepts SPIR-V as shader language.
+Vulkan introduces a new intermediary shader language, SPIR-V. Vulkan only accepts SPIR-V as shader language.
 SPIR-V files come precompiled, as a blob of 32bit words.

 You generate these from GLSL source using the